Good Grief! 18 Facts About Charles Schulz's Peanuts Comics

-Peanuts is an indelible part of American culture.
-By 1999, Charles Schulz’s comic strip about a pensive boy named Charlie Brown and his friends was running in 2600 newspapers in 75 countries, and it’s still in plenty of papers today, though its creator is no longer around.
+Peanutsis an indelible part of American culture.
+Charles Schulz’s comic strip about a pensive boy named Charlie Brown and his friends made its debut on October 2, 1950.
+By 1999, it was running in 2600 newspapers in 75 countries, and it’s still in plenty of papers today, though its creator is no longer around.
 The characters are an iconic part of the Macy’s Thanksgiving Day Parade.
 They show up in theme parks and MetLife insurance commercials.
 And You’re a Good Man, Charlie Brown was one of the most popular high school musicals of the 1970s and ‘80s.

-Now, Chuck and his pals are going where they’ve never gone before: 3D.
-The Peanuts Movie, written with Charles Schulz’s son and grandson, Craig and Bryan Schulz, will bring the gang back to the big screen for the first time in 35 years.
-In honor of the film’s release, here are 18 blockhead facts about Peanuts.
+In 2015, Chuck and his pals went where they’d never gone before: 3D.
+The Peanuts Movie, written with Charles Schulz’s son and grandson, Craig and Bryan Schulz, brought the gang back to the big screen for the first time in 35 years.
+Here are some things you might not know about the beloved strip and its many media offshoots.

 “We always say that each of the characters represents a piece of our dad,” Craig Schulz, Charles’ son, says in a new book about the production of the new movie, The Art and Making of the Peanuts Movie.
 “Charlie Brown was his real self, while Snoopy was what he wanted to be.”